Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 - Account registration - As a site user I can register an account so that I can comment and like posts.
 - Comment on a post - As a signed in user I can leave a comment on a post so that I can interact with the content.
 - Like/unlike - As a signed in user I can like or unlike a post so that I can interact with the content.
-- Create a post - As a signed in user I can create a new post so that I can share cool locations with other users.
+- Create a post - As a signed in user I can create a new post so that I can share locations with other users.
-- Edit posts - As a signed in user I can edit my posts so that i can update or correct information.
+- Edit posts - As a signed in user I can edit my posts so that I can update or correct information.
 - Delete posts - As a signed in user I can delete my posts so that I can remove them from the website.
-- Feedback messages - As a user I get messages back after I perform an action so that I know whether i have completed the action correctly.
+- Feedback messages - As a user I get messages back after I perform an action so that I know whether I have completed the action correctly.
 - Landing page - As a site user I can go to the landing page so that I can see the purpose of the website.
-- highlight active page - as a site user I can see the active page highlighted so that I know what page I am on.
+- Highlight active page - as a site user I can see the active page highlighted so that I know what page I am on.

 ### Agile Development Tool

 I am using an agile software development tool in the development of this website.
-I am using Github projects, using a basic Kanban template.
-I added automation so that as each new issue is added it adds it to the 'To Do' list for my project.
+I am using Github Projects, using a basic Kanban Template.
+I added automation so that as each new issue is added, it adds it to the 'To Do' list for my project.
 As I start working on each issue I move it to the 'In progress' column.
-When the coding for each issues has been completed, the issue is then moved to the 'done' column.
+When the coding for each issue has been completed, the issue is then moved to the 'done' column.

 ![my kanban board](/documentation/images/kanban_1.png)